-This is the beginning of the eighties and everybody is moving to the beat of Pop music, as the brand-new concept of the music video appears on television for the first time.
-On the other hand, in Dublin, Conor, a teenager with a sensitive heart, is trying to deal with a tense family relationship, reconnect with his older brother, while dealing with the hostile environment of his new public school...
-But then one day, he saw her.
-Tall, with long chestnut hair, a buttery complexion and big, blue eyes, an enigmatically beautiful girl was standing in front of the gate of his school, indolently observing people passing by.
-Who is she and how could a boy ever get noticed by such a distant girl?
-Easy... he would form a band!
-With every lyric Conor writes, the gap narrows and with every song he plays, her heart fills with affection.
-In a sea of opportunities ahead of them, what does the future hold for a love like this?Written by
+As everybody moves to the beat of Pop music in early-1980s-Dublin, the sensitive teenager, Conor, struggles to cope with a tense family relationship; reconnect with his older brother, Brendan, and, above all, deal with the hostile environment in his new public school.
+Then, one day, he sees her.
+Tall, with long chestnut hair, a buttery complexion, and big, dark eyes; an enigmatically beautiful girl standing in front of the school's gate, indolently observing people passing by.
+To get noticed by the distant girl, Raphina, Conor enlists the help of a group of teenage dreamers to form a band--and, surprisingly--with every lyric he writes, the gap narrows, and with every song he plays, her heart brims with affection.
+Now, before a sea of opportunities, what does the future hold for a brave love like this?Written by

 53 of 70 people found this review helpful.

 Was this review helpful to you?